danielafriyie/raccy/docs/raccy/tutorial.rst

 you subclass the ``model.Model`` class without creating any object or instances or calling any create method.
 The tables will be created automatically when you run your code.
 The idea behind this is that, in web scraping, most of the time you'll be inserting data into a database.
 So instead of writing code to define your models and and also writing code to create them, you just define your models and start inserting data into them.
-Off course this feature can be turned off.
+Off course this behaviour can be turned off.
 You can read more in the API Documentation.

 In our model defined above ``Quote``, there are just three fields: